awslabs/multi-model-server/docs/mms_on_fargate.md

 https://s3.amazonaws.com/model-server/models/squeezenet_v1.1/squeezenet_v1.1.model
 ```

 So there is no need to pre-bake actual binary of the model to the container.
-You can just specify the HTTPS link to the binary.
+You can just specify the S3 link to the binary.

 The last question that we need to address: how we should be starting our MMS within our container.
 And the answer is very simple, you just need to set the following [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint):

 ```bash
 mxnet-model-server start --mms-config /mxnet-model-server/mms_app_cpu.conf
 ```

-And this it, nothing else.
+You will now have a running container, ready to serve the models configured in the "mms_app_cpu.conf" mentioned in the ENTRYPOINT above.

 At this point, you are ready to start creating actual task definition.

 ## Create a SqueezeNet Task Definition

-This is the first task where you finally ready to start doing something:
+This is the first step towards getting your own "inference service" up and running in a production setup.

 1. Login to the AWS console and go to the Elastic Cloud Service -> Task Definitions and Click “Create new Task Definition”:

 ![task def](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/1_Create_task_definition.png)

-2. Now you need to specify the type of the task, surprise-surprise, you will be using the Fargate task:
+2. Now you need to specify the type of the task, you will be using the Fargate task:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/2_Select_Fargate.png)